Matt Blair, star linebacker for Vikings, dies at 70 - WHIZ News

-MINNEAPOLIS (AP) — Matt Blair, one of the greatest linebackers in Minnesota Vikings history and a six-time Pro Bowler who played in two Super Bowls, has died.
+MINNEAPOLIS (AP) — Matt Blair, one of the great linebackers in Minnesota Vikings history and a six-time Pro Bowler who played in two Super Bowls, has died.
 He was 70 years old.

 His death was announced by the team.
 Blair, who had been suffering from dementia, died Thursday after an extended period in hospice care, according to the Star Tribune.